OpenResearchInstitute/Neptune/Trueflight/README.md

 4) High reliability is expected using the AWGN moving propagation model.

-5) Data link can be resumed if interrupted or lost.
+5) Communications can be resumed if interrupted or lost.

 6) Primary use case is live video.

+7) Range requirement of 10 km.

+8) Power requirement TBD (may be a dependency of range requirement).

 ## Neptune Trueflight Specifications (Discussion)

 Specifications are stated [with related requirements in brackets] with brief discussions, justifications, action items, and outcomes.

+0) The modulation scheme is orthogonal frequency division modulation (OFDM).
+OFDM has high performance characteristics.
+OFDM is efficient in the drone communications enviroment.
+It is resilient to interference and multipath fading and it can be configured to adapt to multichannel and man-made interference.
+If the subcarriers are closely spaceed (see requirement 1) then high spectral efficiency can be achieved.
+High data rates can be delivered with acceptable computational complexity.

 1) subcarrier spacing 60 kHz [Requirement 1, 2, 3, 4]